myrne/faithful/README.md

 * `throw`, `fail` - returns a promise that has failed with specified error
 * `log` - logs the fulfillment value of a promise with `console.log`
 * `dir` - logs the fulfillment value of a promise with `console.dir`
+* `makePromise` - the function that is exported by [make-promise](http://npmjs.org/make-promise), powered by Promiscuous
+* `collect` - pass it a an array or object with promises (or a mix of promises and regular values) and when the promise returned is fulfilled, all promises in the array have been replaced by the value they were fulfilled with.

 ## Usage